f-droid/fdroid-website/_docs/Inclusion_Policy.md

 -   We cannot build apps using Google's proprietary "play-services".
-    Please talk to upstream about an untainted build flavor (either using microg or removing non-free deps completely).
+    Please talk to upstream about an untainted build flavor (either using microg or removing non-free dependencies completely).
 -   We cannot build apps using proprietary tracking/analytic dependencies like Crashlytics and Firebase.
-Please talk to upstream about an untainted build flavor (either using a FLOSS analytics software like ACRA or by removing non-free deps completely).
+Please talk to upstream about an untainted build flavor (either using a FLOSS analytics software like ACRA or by removing non-free dependencies completely).
 -   We cannot build apps using proprietary ad libraries.
 We have nothing against advertisments (see [AntiFeatures](https://f-droid.org/wiki/page/Antifeatures)), but they must be provided by a FLOSS compatible way.